ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 Examples:

-- Attacks which only affect single nodes and cannot harm the whole network.
+- Things that only affect a subset of nodes (e.g. hardware differences).

-Including a patch with your findings will also make you eligible for an additional 50% increase in reward.
+Including a patch with your findings will also make you eligible for a bonus of up to 50% on top of these numbers.
+To get a bonus make sure to follow the steps outlined here: https://docs.ark.io/security/contributing/#procedure-for-a-patch
+The size of the bonus is determined at the sole discretion of the Core Developers.

 ## Eligibility

 1. Never publicly disclose any exploit or vulnerability.
-2. Never maliciously initiate an exploit on ARK Public Network, if you need to validate your setup use your own local Ark Network.
+2. Never maliciously initiate an exploit on ARK Public Network, if you need to validate your setup use your own local Ark Network or use Ark Developer Network
 3. To receive the bounty, you must send an in-depth explanation in an email to [security@ark.io](mailto:security@ark.io) with the steps to reproduce the vulnerability and if possible a patch or PoC to negate the security vulnerability in question.

-*Security vulnerabilities are paid in ARK based on the daily average rate before the payout as the terms are agreed upon by both parties.*
+*Security bounty can fall in higher or lower tier than you anticipated, all our decisions are final.
+Exploits which make indirect use of already known issues are not eligible for a bounty.
+Do not take every word literal and examples serve as a basis on what you can expect, but it also depends a lot on circumstances of how you can exploit it.
+Security vulnerabilities are paid in ARK based on the daily average rate before the payout.*

 ## Disclaimer